msm8916-mainline/lk2nd/README.md

 lk2nd does not replace the stock bootloader.
 It is packaged into an Android boot image and then loaded by the stock bootloader as a "secondary" bootloader.
-The real Android boot image is placed into the boot partition with 1 MB offset, and then loaded by lk2nd.
+The real Android boot image is placed into the boot partition with 512 KiB offset, and then loaded by lk2nd.

 ## Supported SoCs